roeezach/ExpenseManager-WebAPI/README.md

 - Automation testing.
 - CI/CD with github actions.
 - Users managment : register and login functionality.
-- improvement of reading functionality - drage and drop instead of local file path
+- improvement of reading functionality - drag and drop instead of local file path
 - additional coverage of different bank files structures ( currently only the Beinleumi and Hapoalim are covered).

 ### Dependencies